PlusSeven/richweb_assignment/README.md

 Rich Web Assignment

-This repository is to manage the rich web assignment by Jiaqi Jiang(D09124234)
+This repository is to manage the rich web assignment from Jiaqi Jiang(D09124234)